The Process

 • Writing cohesive paragraphs (one topic per paragraph, please!)

-• Double checking the instructions
+• Double-checking the instructions

 • Editing for comprehensiveness, relevance, organization, framing, clarity, and concision